lukecav/awesome-gravity-forms/README.md

 * [Nutshell Gravity Forms WordPress Plugin](hhttps://wordpress.org/plugins/wp-gf-nutshell/) -
 The plugin creates Nutshell entries form GravityForms submissions.
 * [PDF Builder for Gravity](https://wordpress.org/plugins/pdf-builder-for-gravity/) - Design your own pdf in seconds with the first and only drag and drop builder.
 No coding experience required.
+* [WP SpreadSheets for Gravity Forms](https://wordpress.org/plugins/wp-gravity-forms-spreadsheets/) - Integrates Gravity Forms with Google Sheets allowing form submissions to be automatically sent to your Google Sheets.